lsst-dm/dmtn-234/index.rst

 If a local identity provider is used, identity and group information will be read either from an associated LDAP server or from the identity token provided by the OpenID Connect authentication process.

 In all cases, the user identity provider is also the primary source of user authentication.
-After a user has authenticated via their identity provider, they may create an authentication token for programmatic access to the Science Platform (see :ref:`Token authentication <token-authentication>`).
+After a user has authenticated via their identity provider, they may create an authentication token for programmatic access to the Science Platform (see :ref:`Token authentication <token-auth>`).
 However, they must authenticate via their identity provider first.

 The Science Platform will not store or verify any user authentication information, such as passwords, access codes, or certificates, apart from the tokens issued by the Science Platform after a successful authentication.